commotum/CSP-Analysis/Docs/T&E.md

 - Facts (shared with all rules):
   - `candidate` — with `status` `cand` or `c-value` (decided).
 Duplicated into child contexts.
 E.g., TE1 init in `T&E+DFS/T&E1.clp`.
   - `csp-variable` and `is-csp-variable-for-label` — used to detect contradictions: if a variable has no remaining candidate in a child, the hypothesis is refuted.
 See `T&E+DFS/T&E1.clp`.
   - Link facts: `csp-linked` and `exists-link` — re‑computed inside each child context by the normal init‑links phase (not copied).
 Cleaned on context teardown.
 See `.../GENERAL/init-links.clp` and TE clean rules (in `T&E+DFS/T&E1.clp`).
+For the overall graph model and edge types, see [Graphs](Graphs.md).
   - Orchestration facts: `context (name, parent, depth, generating-cand)`, `technique`, `phase`, `phase-productive-in-context`, `clean-and-retract`.
 These steer hypothesis creation, iteration, and cleanup.
 See `T&E+DFS/T&E1.clp`.
 - Globals (selected):
   - Counters: `?*context-counter*`, `?*nb-candidates*`, `?*nb-csp-variables-solved*`, `?*DFS-max-depth*` (DFS only).
 See `T&E1.clp`, `DFS.clp`.